Attention! Important info Kurhessenbahn 2020!

 For construction work on the Kurhessenbahn, sections of lines RB42 and RB 94 must be blocked for four months (July 4 to October 31, 2020).

 Train cancellations and replacement rail traffic with buses (SEV) are therefore inevitable.
 More information can be found here.

-The Eder Cycle Route accompanies the Eder River on its journey through beautiful countrysides in North Rhine-Westphalia and Hesse.
+The 3-star Eder Cycle Route awarded by the ADFC accompanies the Eder on their journey through beautiful countrysides in North Rhine-Westphalia and Hesse.

-On tranquil cycling and country lanes, the 169 km long Eder Cycle Route accompanies the Eder with continuous signposts from its source at Lützel (North Rhine-Westphalia), flowing through the ‘Waldecker Land’ and past the confluence with the Fulda River to Baunatal-Guntershausen.
+On tranquil cycling and country lanes, the 171 km long Eder Cycle Route accompanies the Eder with continuous signposts from Erndtebrück (North Rhine-Westphalia), flowing through the ‘Waldecker Land’ and past the confluence with the Fulda River to Baunatal-Guntershausen.

 Here, the Eder Cycle Route links up with the Fulda Cycle Route (R1).
 Lacking any significant gradients, the route leads through a charming and diverse low-mountain countryside.

 At first, the route runs through a dense forest in the ‘Rothaargebirge Nature Park’, via Erndtebrück to Bad Berleburg.

 From there, you cross the state boundary in Hesse near Beddelhausen.